ultimaille/param-parser/README.md

 ## Use in your project

-In order to use this lib in your project you can choose between including a shared library or source header directly.
-We recommend to include the shared lib.
+In order to use this lib in your project you can choose between including source header directly or using this repository as sub-module using cmake `FetchContent`.

-### Get as shared lib
+### Get from repository

-TODO (see if possible to get from release by CMakeList Download command)
+TODO

 ### Get as header